 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world~ John 16:33 NIV

 One of the experiences common to man (and woman) is feeling stuck in a place where circumstances we desperately want or need to change simply won’t change.
-This typically happens in spite of our best efforts, deepest longings and fervent prayers.
+This typically happens in spite of our best efforts, deepest longings and most fervent prayers.

 Stop resenting the situation- Job 5:2, Job 36:13

 Resentment does nothing but cloud our judgment, hinder our ability to problem solve and steal our gratitude for the good things we do have.
 Resentment is an emotional black hole that sucks up mental energy that would be better spent on problem solving.
 If resentment is allowed to fester and grow it will eventfully mutate into bitterness.
 Bitterness is a destructive and defiling force that will prevent us from doing anything good in this world (Ephesians 4:31, Hebrews 12:15).
 For those reasons (and at least a dozen others) it’s critical we deal with any resentment we may be harboring so we can move on to a healthier way of looking at and dealing with the present situation.

 Learn what you need to learn from the mistakes that landed you in the situation but don’t live in the past- 2nd Corinthians 13:5

 No one is a bigger advocate of frequent self-examination than I am.
 I believe with all my heart that there is a great deal of value in scrutinizing past mistakes and poor choices.
 Understanding and owning how we got to a particular place can prevent us from making similar mistakes in the future.
 However, an unhealthy fixation on the past (ruminating on it constantly) is a pointless distraction that will rob us of our ability to deal with the present productively.